Romfos/BddDotNet/README.md

 - Modular.
 Small and fast library.
 All extra features are provided as separate nuget packages
 -	No reflection usage (or quite limited)
 -	Support .NET 8+ (Recommended option) and .NET Framework 4.7.2+
 -	AOT & Trimming friendly.
-More info: https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/
+More info: [Native AOT deployment](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/)
 -	Nullable reference types and other modern dotnet features
 -	Microsoft testing platform as a backend.
 No hell with different unit tests providers.
 -	Microsoft.Extensions.* based